dbuzzin/alarm-clock/README.md

 ### Optimisations Needed - (More to come as I think of them)

-* ~~Images for the numbers are currently loaded each second, regardless of whether the number changes which is unnecessary.~~ I solved this problem using a simplified version of the virtual DOM concept.
+* ~~Images for the numbers are currently loaded each second, regardless of whether the number changes which is unnecessary.~~ I solved this problem using a simplified version of the virtual DOM.
 The images are appended the first time round when the parent is empty then every time after that, a new array of virtual img nodes are compared with the previous ones.
 Images will only changes for numbers which change.

 ### Plans - (More to come as I think of them)